AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-organization-contact-1-intro.md

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [Organization](http://hl7.org/fhir/R4/organization.html) that are supported.

-A [Organization](http://hl7.org/fhir/R4/organization.html) resource is used within the context of a referencing resource.
+An [Organization](http://hl7.org/fhir/R4/organization.html) resource is used within the context of a referencing resource.

 This profile is designed to set an Organization standard for:
 * Recording or updating an organisation with contect information referenced by another resource